cpmpercussion/homepage/_posts/2008-08-25-2008-8-25-theremin-to-midi-control-program-in-pd.html.md

 To check it out, copy and paste the code into a text editor, save it as a .pd file, then open in Pd!
 Click the little toggle boxes to first to view the data and then to send it to the midi output.
 This way you can shut off output of one parameter while you have Live (for example) learn the assignment.

-** Update - The program was a little bit wrong.
+**Update:** The program was a little bit wrong.
 Fixed now!
 Hello internet!